tlapinsk/CarND-Advanced-Lane-Lines/writeup_report.md

 The code for this step is contained in the first and second code cells of the IPython notebook (Advanced_Lane_finding.ipynb).

 I started by preparing the "object points", which will be the x, y, and z coordinates of the chessboard corners.
-Since z=0, we can ignore z and focus solely on x and y. 'objp' is thus a replicated array of coordinates, which is appended to 'objpoints' with a new copy every time chessboard corners are deteced. 'imgpoints' holds x and y pixel positions of each of the corners in the image plane with every new chessboard detection.
+Since z=0, we can ignore z and focus solely on x and y. `objp` is thus a replicated array of coordinates, which is appended to `objpoints` with a new copy every time chessboard corners are deteced. `imgpoints` holds x and y pixel positions of each of the corners in the image plane with every new chessboard detection.

-Then, I used 'objpoints' and 'imgpoints' to calibrate and undistort.
-Calibration was completed using 'cv2.calibrateCamera()', which then fed into 'cv2.undistort()' by taking the distortion coefficient from the calibration function.
+I then used `objpoints` and `imgpoints` to calibrate and undistort the images.
+Calibration was completed using `cv2.calibrateCamera()`, which then fed into `cv2.undistort()` by taking the distortion coefficient from the calibration function.

-Check out the image below for a quick example:
+**Undistorted Chessboard**

 ![alt text](https://github.com/tlapinsk/CarND-Advanced-Lane-Lines/blob/master/example_images/undistort_chessboard.png?raw=true "Undistorted chessboard")